DevExpress-Examples/asp-net-mvc-grid-antiforgerytoken-with-crud-operations/Readme.md

 # Grid for ASP.NET MVC - How to use AntiForgeryToken with CRUD operations

 The [Html.AntiForgeryToken](https://learn.microsoft.com/en-us/dotnet/api/system.web.mvc.htmlhelper.antiforgerytoken) method generates a hidden form field (anti-forgery token) that can be validated when the form is submitted.
-Call this method inside a DevExpress callback-aware extension to automatically send the token value through an extension callback.
+Call this method inside a DevExpress callback-aware extension to automatically send the token value with an extension callback.

 ## Implementation Details